-The BRTB collaborated with the Maryland Transit Administration in developing the 2015 Baltimore Area Coordinated Public Transit - Human Services Transportation Plan.
-This plan meets SAFETEA-LU's federal planning requirement that projects selected for funding under the Enhanced Mobility of Seniors and Individuals with Disabilities (Section 5310), Job Access and Reverse Commute (JARC), and New Freedom programs be derived from a locally developed, coordinated public transit-human services transportation plan.
-Although the FAST Act's predecessor, MAP-21, eliminated the JARC and New Freedom programs, these type of services continue to be eligible for funding other FTA programs.
+The BRTB collaborated with MDOT MTA in developing the 2019 Baltimore Area Coordinated Public Transit - Human Services Transportation Plan.
+This plan meets the Fixing America's Surface Transportation (FAST) Act federal planning requirement that projects selected for funding under the Enhanced Mobility of Seniors and Individuals with Disabilities (Section 5310), Job Access and Reverse Commute (JARC), and New Freedom programs be derived from a locally developed, coordinated public transit-human services transportation plan.
+Although the FAST Act's predecessor, MAP-21, eliminated the JARC and New Freedom programs, these type of services continue to be eligible for funding under other FTA programs.